hindu-comm/mail_stream_advaita-l/2017/07/Defintion_of_anubhav/20__Praveen_R._Bhat.md

 >> you are looking for.
 >>
 >
-​Surely so.
-However, please recall that I already​ mentioned that the definition need not be limited to the context of Brahman.
+Surely so.
+However, please recall that I already mentioned that the definition need not be limited to the context of Brahman.
 That is, it can be same for laukika usage, completely different or qualified with adjectives.
 What I intend to show is that one will indeed arrive at is that